legitaxes/sc1015-mini_assignment/README.md

 ### 🎑 **Bonus: Logistic Regression Model**

 We also attempted to predict whether the `salary_in_usd` will be higher or lower than Singapore's average salary.
 We started by transforming `salary_in_usd` into a variable called `compare_avr_salary` which is a binary classifier that indicates if a salary is`above average` or `below average`.
 We then created a logistic regression model to predict whether `salary_in_usd` will be above or below average.
-The model accuracy was also further improved by using `k-fold cross validation` and `gridsearch` (to select best hyperparameters for the model).
+The model accuracy was also further improved by using `k-fold cross validation` and `gridsearch`.

 ### 📝 <u>**Conclusion:**</u>